Skip to main content

 5 mentions Positive Neutral Negative

-Grinding in the game can feel tedious and repetitive, especially during certain minigames and dialogue progression.
-However, the engaging writing and character interactions help mitigate this, and players have the option to skip some of the more monotonous segments.
-Incorporating interactive elements like therapeutic exercises could enhance player involvement and reduce the sense of tedium.
+Grinding in the game can feel tedious and repetitive, especially during dialogue progression and some minigames.
+However, the engaging writing and character interactions help offset this, and players have the option to skip certain tedious parts if desired.

 • “It becomes tedious to have to click the mouse or space bar for every next line of dialogue.”